AdobeDocs/experience-manager-65.sv-SE/help/sites-developing/querybuilder-predicate-reference.md

 * **bana**

-  Banmönster; beroende på exakt, matchar antingen hela underträdet (som att lägga till `//*` in xpath, but note that this does not include the base path) (exact=false, default), or only an exact path, which can include wilcards ( `*`).
-Om self anges söks hela underträdet inklusive basnoden igenom.
+  Banmönster.
+Beroende på exakt, matchar antingen hela underträdet (som att lägga till `//*` in xpath, but note that this does not include the base path) (exact=false, default), or only an exact path, which can include wilcards ( `*`); om self anges genomsöks hela underträdet inklusive basnoden.

 * **exakt**